Skip to main content

 Over-fetching / re-scoring

-When using BQ, Weaviate will conditionally over-fetch and then re-score the results.
-This is because the distance calculation is not as accurate as the original vector embedding.
+Weaviate over-fetches results and then re-scores them when you use SQ or BQ.
+This is because the distance calculation on the compressed vectors is not as accurate as the same calculation on the original vector embedding.

-This is done by fetching the higher of the specified query limit, or the rescore limit objects, and then re-score them using the full vector embedding.
-As a concrete example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate will fetch max(10, 500) = 200 objects, and then re-score the top 10 objects using the full vector.
-This works to offset some of the loss in search quality (recall) caused by compression.
+For example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate fetches 200 objects.
+After rescoring, the query returns top 10 objects.
+This process offsets the loss in search quality (recall) that is caused by compression.

 tip